kamilkijak/django-smoke-tests/README.rst

       --disallow-status-codes DISALLOW_STATUS_CODES
                             comma separated HTTP status codes that will be considered as fail responses, eg. 404,500
+      --no-migrations       flag for skipping migrations, database will be created directly from models
       --no-db               flag for skipping database creation